rclai/meteor-document-methods/README.md

 Mimics ```MyCollection.update(this._id, { $pop: { myList: 1 } })```

+##FAQs

+####Won't this override my collection helpers?

+No it doesn't, these helpers will be added alongside your current collection helpers, just make sure don't have collection helpers that have the same name as these methods.

 ##Now What?

 I need to do tests, and I need your feedback.